Lesson 1: All About Medicine

 Time: One 40-minute class period

-- Distribute the Pre-Assessment Quiz online or reproduce and print out the survey.
+- Have students complete the Pre-Assessment Quiz online or reproduce and print out the survey.
 In this survey students will answer questions based on what they already know or have heard about over-the-counter medicine.
 Save the quizzes for later comparison when students complete the same quiz for a post-program comparison.

 - Once students have completed the Pre-Assessment Quiz, begin Lesson 1 with a class discussion by asking students to brainstorm a list of symptoms they have had when they are not feeling well.
 (Answers may include: upset stomach, headache, fever, cough, etc.)

 - Invite students to share a personal story that describes what happens when they get sick.
 (Answers may include: go to the doctor, take medicine, rest, drink water or juice, stay home from school, etc.)

 - Discuss how there are many different ways that doctors treat sickness, one of which is recommending medicine.
 Medicines fall into two main categories: OTC or Rx medicines.